MicrosoftDocs/sdk-api/sdk-api-src/content/ctfutb/nf-ctfutb-itflangbaritemmgr-additem.md

 ### -param punk [in]

 Pointer to the <a href="/windows/desktop/api/ctfutb/nn-ctfutb-itflangbaritem">ITfLangBarItem</a> object to add to the language bar.
+Since Windows 8, only one item that gives GUID_LBI_INPUTMODE from <a href="/windows/desktop/api/ctfutb/nf-ctfutb-itflangbaritem-getinfo">GetInfo</a> method will be shown and others will be silently ignored.
+Read more [here](https://docs.microsoft.com/en-us/windows/win32/w8cookbook/third-party-input-method-editors#manifestation).

 ## -returns